bartdesmet/csharplang/spec/expressions.md

 > ***TODO***
 > * Review the need for `info` nodes when no additional info is needed, with an eye on future extensions (or do we evolve by adding new factory methods only?).
 > * An alternative option could be to avoid rewriting `b` to `(T)b` but parameterize `AssignInfo` on a `ConvertInfo` describing the conversion applied to the right-hand side.
 This gets more tricky for compound assignment which may involve a conversion applied to the left-hand side as well (but we could have two such converts if needed).
+> * Review what the left hand side will look like if the operation is dynamically bound.
+In particular, we need a `SetBinder` for regular assignment, and a `GetBinder` and a `SetBinder` for compound assignment.
+We also don't want a `GetBinder` for regular assignment, so it'd be odd for `aExpr` to contain such an unused binder.
+Maybe we need `DynamicAssign` to deal with `E.P` and `E[Ei]` cases, where `E` and/or `Ei` is dynamic?

 ### Compound assignment